 Brown urine could be the result of having eaten foods such as beans or rhubarb.
 Again, certain medicines can turn it this color as well.
 In the most extreme cases, this color might mean that you have a problem with your liver or chronic dehydration.

 In these cases, you almost never see a change in urine color, but you might sometimes get a very dark tone.
 You might find this alarming.
 If the urine is too foamy, it may indicate an excess of protein in your body.

 Urine with a strong odor

-However, this color in the urine can also be due to the consumption of certain medicines, blood in the urine, heavy exercise or an infection.
-If the urine does not return to its normal color within 24 hours you should consult your doctor.
+However, this color can also be due to the consumption of certain medicines, blood in the urine, infections, or even just heavy exercise.
+If the urine doesn’t return to its normal color within 24 hours, you should consult your doctor.